arangodb/docs/oasis/monitoring-metrics.md

     --network container:prometheus \
     grafana/grafana
     ```
-2. Go to `localhost:3000` and login with the following credentials:
+2. Go to `localhost:3000` and log in with the following credentials:
    - For username, enter *admin*.
    - For password, enter *admin*.

+    {% hint 'tip' %}
+    After the initial login, make sure to change your password.
+    {% endhint %}

    After the initial login, make sure to change your password.
 3. To add a data source, click **Add your first data source** and then do the following: